 The Au Pair programme is in essence a cultural exchange programme.
-In exchange for being given pocket money, a room and board, they can offer some of their time to assist with light housework and childcare duties within the host family home.
+In exchange for being given pocket money, a room and board, they can offer some of their time to assist with light housework and predominantly childcare duties within the host family home.
 Au Pairs tend to be young and inexperienced.
 They are not professional child carers, and should not be regarded as such.
 Most Au Pairs come to the UK as part of a “Gap Year” Experience and to improve their English.
+They are treated and regarded as part of the family and not the hired help.

 While the profile of the Au Pair has changes in recent years in the UK (increasingly Au Pairs come from all parts of Eastern Europe, as well as from France, Spain and Italy), the role of the Au Pair hasn't fundamentally changed.
 Arguably, more families in the UK make use of the Au Pair programme than a decade ago or longer.